oliverkolbet/iagml/README.md

 # iagml
-It's A Simple Markup Language
+It's A Generic Markup Language

 Basically translates its own syntax into HTML